paullryan/appsumo-challenge/README.md

 # appsumo-challenge [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 > Challenge Application for AppSumo Team

+This is a survey application like survey monkey where you can create survey's an have users go through the survey.

 ## Install

 ```sh
 $ npm install --save appsumo-challenge
 ```

 ## Usage